Skip Navigation

 Complex to manage

 MSPs that deploy and oversee an EDR solution for hundreds, sometimes even thousands, of customers may find it quickly becomes unmanageable.
-EDR solutions are notoriously hard to manage and difficult to tune—even more so for businesses that don’t have the time, effort, or expertise.
+EDR solutions are notoriously hard to manage and tune—even more so for businesses that don’t have the time, effort, or expertise.

 Limited protection